 Providing a unique way to minimize estate taxes, trusts are becoming a more popular solution in place of wills for when one wishes to leave money to a loved one after they have passed.
 The thing is that while a trust is created for the beneficiary of someone else, it must be held until this beneficiary comes of age, or reaches a certain set of requirements that allows the assets to be released into their care.
-While this kind of arrangement can benefit some people, it also paves way for disputes over who the assets should in fact belong to.
+While this kind of arrangement can benefit some people, it also paves the way for disputes over who the assets should, in fact, belong to.
 These disputes, while messy, can be handled with paramount sensitivity, and here’s how.

 Establishing your claim

 Before you go about making a trust dispute, it’s best to establish why your claim would be viable.
 Many people dispute trusts when assets have not been shared fairly between trustee members, when someone wishes to remove a trustee from the trust, or when there have been significant issues with how the trust has been administered.
-These claims may have ground to work with if you have proof that makes more sense than what the conditions of the trust initially lay out.
+These claims may have ground to work with if you have proof that makes more sense than what the conditions of the trust initially layout.
 For example, if someone unknown to a family was to be in receipt of an entire trust over the trustor’s close-knit children.

 Bear in mind that if you are a vulnerable beneficiary, you may struggle to make a claim without the appropriate support, whether you are not yet 18 or live with a disability.
 This is of course unless a trusted family member and solicitor can support you on your behalf.